Jonathan Franks: Hartlepool United

 On 17 May 2012, Franks was signed by Neale Cooper for Hartlepool United.
 Upon joining Hartlepool, Franks was given the number seven shirt.

 On 11 August 2012, Franks made his debut for the club in a 5–0 loss against Crewe in the League Cup and made his league debut in a 0–0 draw against Swindon Town 7 days later.
 He scored his first goal for the club on 1 September, in a 2–0 win at home against Scunthorpe United.
 Franks' second goal soon came on 20 September 2012, in a 2–2 draw against Shrewsbury Town.
 Franks' third goal came on 23 February 2013, in a 2–1 win against Scunthorpe United, followed up by his fourth goal against Crewe Alexandra three days later.
 In his first season at Hartlepool, which ended with the club being relegated to League Two, Franks made 45 league appearances, scoring four times.

 In the 2013–14 season, Franks began well, starting the first two matches before scoring his first goal of the season in a 5–0 win over Bradford City in the first round of the Football League Trophy.
 On 14 September 2013, Franks scored his first league goal of the season, in a 2–1 win over Accrington Stanley.
 On 14 December 2013, Franks scored twice, in a 2–2 draw against Cheltenham Town, which ended his goal drought of fifteen games.
 After the match, Manager Colin Cooper praised Franks' impact as a centre forward.
 Franks scored his fourth league goal of the season, in a 2–1 win over Morecambe on 29 December 2013.
 His fifth league goal then later came on 15 March 2014, in a 4–0 win over Bristol Rovers.
 In his second season at Hartlepool United, Franks made 39 appearances and scored five times.

 Ahead of the 2014–15 season, Franks scored three goals in two pre-season friendly matches, against Billingham Town and Bradford Park Avenue.
 After the match, Manager Cooper praised Franks' performance and said he hoped he would continue with this form.
 Franks then scored his first league goal of the season, in the first round of the League Cup, which saw Hartlepool United 6–2 to Port Vale.
 Franks then added three more goals in the FA Cup, scoring twice against East Thurrock United and scoring once against Blyth Spartans.
 After going twenty seven matches without scoring, Franks scored in a 3–2 win over Plymouth Argyle on 31 January 2015.

-At the end of the 2014–15 season, Franks was released by the club after being told his contract would not be renewed.
+At the end of the 2014–15 season,Franks left the club after he turned down a new contract offer on reduced terms.